Ecommerce Hosting Education: Recommended Criteria For Helping You Choose A Host Based On Your Specific Needs

 1. Hosting only.

 If you choose a company that just offers hosting, you have a server in which to “house” your website.
 However, you’re responsible for implementing applications and building the infrastructure.
 You’ll have to integrate your shopping cart, plugins and apps to manage user logins and other assets.

 This option is the cheapest, but it requires quite a bit of knowledge to get your website up and running.

-Some hosting providers also offer domain registration, website builders, email hosting and basic technical support.
+Some hosting providers also offer domain registration, website builders, ecommerce website builders, email hosting and basic technical support.
 They often store your website on shared servers, which is cost-effective.